 - Hit your favorite store!
 Make sure you have everything you need for successful potty training before the big day.
 Our shopping list can help you remember all the essentials including Pull-Ups® training pants and a potty seat or child-size potty chair.
 While it can be tempting to grab what you need on a regular run to the store, consider making it an event with your toddler.

 - Shop together for this transition: Special time with just Mom or Dad is important to little ones and taking a trip to the store together just for potty training essentials (not that gallon of milk or loaf of bread you need!) can help build excitement for what’s ahead.

 - Make a game of it.
 Check out these potty training games for fun and easy ways you can add some creativity with an little friendly competition to your journey.
 The Pull-Ups® Scavenger Hunt is a great way to familiarize your child with all the things they’ll need for going to the potty, and the “Which Is Faster?” game can help them learn that using the potty is faster than using diapers.
 In other words, it can help them get back to playing faster!

-- Arrange a call your child will love!
-Kick off the big potty training journey — or celebrate milestones along the way — with a call from your child’s favorite Disney character.
-As you’re starting to potty train your child, remember three important tips: Consistency, patience and encouragement.
+- Celebrate Milestones.
+Kick off the big potty training journey by celebrating milestones along the way with a call from your child’s favorite Disney character.
+As you’re starting to potty train your child, remember three important tips: Consistency, patience, creativity and encouragement.

 Let’s be honest: There will be some tough moments for you both.
-And potty training isn’t going to happen overnight.
+Stay encouraged!
+Potty training doesn’t happen overnight.
 But with a positive attitude, lots of love and the ability to find shared joy in each little success, it can be a great experience for you both!